Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

 \subsection{Uncertainty in Model Evaluation}

-At second glance, differences in performance between both our own models and our models’ improvements over most benchmarks are miniscule, and could conceivably be caused e.g. by random components in the modeling process, warranting a closer look at the scoring functions and their properties.
-First, it should be noted that all three scores cannot be compared across different data and thus years.
-Yearly scores are calculated as the mean of the score for all $N$ \emph{}{pgms} \citep{hegre_202324_2025}\footnote{See \url{https://github.com/prio-data/prediction_competition_2023} for the challenge-specific implementations of the MIS and IGN scores.}, e.g.
+Taking a closer look, differences in performance between both our own models and our models’ improvements over most benchmarks are miniscule, and could conceivably be caused by random components in the modeling process or simply be irrelevant in practice.
+This warrants a deeper examination of the scoring functions and their properties.
+First, it should be noted that all three scores in aggregate cannot be compared across the different years, since they are not dependent on the distributions of the underlying data.
+Furthermore, for the special case of an all-zero forecast, i.e. a forecast drawn from a predictive distribution $F_i^0$ that places all probability mass on zero $P(Y_i=0)=1$, with $F_i^0(0) = 1$, and the highly-common $y_i=0$ observation, individual scores (\ref{eq:1}), (\ref{eq:2}), and (\ref{eq:3}) result in for the CRPS, for the adjusted, binned IGN, and for the MIS, respectively.